filippo888/compnet-notes/compnet_notes.md

 #### IP Subnets

-Informally, an IP subnet is a contiguous network area that doesn't include any network.
+Informally, an IP subnet is a contiguous network area that doesn't include any router.
 All the end systems and incident routers inside an IP subnet have IP addresses from the same IP prefix.

 ![](ip_subnets.png)